Andriano, a village with charm

 Facts & Figures

-The village of Andriano is one of the smallest independent municipalities in South Tyrol, with around 1000 inhabitants and 490 hectares of land, of which about 50 hectares are planted with vines.
+Our village is one of the smallest independent municipalities in South Tyrol, counting around 1000 inhabitants and 490 hectares of land, about 50 hectares of which are wine-growing area.

 Coat of arms:

-Archaeological finds prove that there was already a settlement here in Roman times.
-The Adige was navigable as far as Andriano and so the settlement was of strategic and economic importance.
+Archaeological finds prove that Andriano was already settled in Roman times.
+The river Etsch/Adige was navigable as far as Andriano, which made the village a strategically and economically important place.

-Andriano is first mentioned in an original parchment in 1186 in the monastery archives of Gries.
-Other documents from this period also attest to the existence of a ferry across the Adige.
+Andriano was first mentioned in 1186 in an original parchment in the monastery archives of Gries (Bolzano).
+Other documents from this period furthermore prove the existence of a ferry on the river Etsch/Adige.